chingu-voyages/voyage-project-tier1-solar-panel-planner/README.md

 ## Acknowledgements

 We extend our heartfelt gratitude to the wider developer community, whose invaluable insights and expertise consistently inspire and elevate our projects.
-We are also deeply thankful for the powerful tools and services provided by [Google](https://google.com), [Cloudinary](https://cloudinary.com), and [AWS](https://aws.amazon.com), which play a crucial role in making our journey possible.
+We are also deeply thankful for the powerful tools and services provided by [Google](https://google.com) and [Ethereal](https://ethereal.email), and [IndexedDB](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API), which play a crucial role in making our journey possible.
 Your contributions and innovations drive our success, and for that, we are sincerely grateful.

 ## About Chingu